What type of CAGE Should I Get?

 ALTERNATIVES TO WHEEL OR IN ADDITION TO …

 I have only ever found them online.
 And I purchase mine at Petstore.com for a great price.
 But many Pet stores sell them online.
 Shop around for the best price while keeping in mind shipping.

 For my Syrians I have the 12” (Large).
 For my Robo’s I have the 6.5 (Medium).
 The smallest of them all is too small for any hamster unless it’s a BABY Roborovski.
 I have heard that there is a size now between the medium and the large being manufactured now but I cannot confirm this.
-That would be nice as I feel the 6.5 is too small for a dwarf, certainly too small for a Syrian …while some Dwarfs might find the 12” too big.
+That would be nice as I feel the 6.5 is a tad small for a dwarf though my hybrid dwarf is fine with it, certainly too small for a Syrian …while some Dwarfs might find the 12” too big.

 It’s entertaining to watch them “fly” on this.
 And most certainly a very safe and simple toy.